-The purchaser of the business of a Singapore company may generally acquire the business by one of two possible methods: the purchaser acquires the issued shares of the Singapore company that carries on the business (a "Share Sale"), or the purchaser acquires the business (assets and liabilities) of the Singapore company ("a "Business Sale").
+The purchaser of the business of a Singapore company may generally acquire the business by one of two possible methods: the purchaser acquires the issued shares of the Singapore company that carries on the business (share sale), or the purchaser acquires the business (assets and liabilities) of the Singapore company (business sale).

-In the case of a Share Sale, the purchaser need not be a Singapore company or have a legal presence in Singapore.
-In the case of a Business Sale, the purchaser must be a Singapore company, or a branch of a foreign company registered in Singapore, as it is an offence to carry on business in Singapore without the legal presence of a Singapore-incorporated company or a Singapore branch.
+In the case of a share sale, the purchaser need not be a Singapore company or have a legal presence in Singapore.
+In the case of a business sale, the purchaser must be a Singapore company, or a branch of a foreign company registered in Singapore, as it is an offence to carry on business in Singapore without the having legal presence of a Singapore-incorporated company or a Singapore branch.

-A Share Sale tends to be a more straightforward transaction as it only involves a transfer of ownership of the shares in the Singapore company.
-On the other hand, a Business Sale requires the passing of title to assets from the Singapore company to the purchaser.
+A share sale tends to be a more straightforward transaction as it only involves a transfer of ownership of the shares in the Singapore company.
+On the other hand, a business sale requires the passing of title to assets from the Singapore company to the purchaser.
 The Singapore company's assets may include land and premises, stock and work in progress, book debts, intellectual property rights, goodwill, insurance, leasing, hire purchase and other contracts, and plant and machinery.
 It will therefore be necessary to transfer each asset, or category of asset, from the Singapore company to the purchaser by way of different conveyances, assignments and transfers.